vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## April 2024 release
+Added entries:
+-

+Revised entries:
+- The therapeutic strategy for two records with `ROS inhibition` were changed to `ROS1 inhibition`
+- _MRE11A_ somatic variants and sensitivity to enzalutamide in combination with talazoparib for patients with prostate cancer was updated to have the gene symbol be `MRE11`

+Removed entries:
+-

+All records were also updated to have a `_deprecated` field, which will is a boolean value to hide the record from appearing on https://moalmanac.org.

 ## March 2024 release
 Added entries:
 - (FDA) _ALK_ fusions and sensitivity to crizotinib for patients with anaplastic large cell lymphoma.